teachjanderson/titanic_panic/README.md

 # Preliminary Processing, Machine Learning Model, Database/Storage, and Use of Project Systems

 ## Preliminary Processing
 The initial data processing included checking the values in the dataset.
 There were 891 rows across a variety of columns as pictured below.
 The key target of the learning was the survived category to check against the other variables/features with the main focus gender and boarding class.
+Based on our preliminary analysis, we nocited a greater number of deaths for males than females and those in the lower cabins.
+We decided to use gender and class as our features based on these observations.
 The gender column required using encoding to split into male and female and using the three boarding classes as 1, 2, and 3.

 <p align="center"><img src="https://github.com/teachjanderson/titanic_panic/blob/Tyler/Report_Images/Train_df.png" width="600" />